 - Middle School students reflected upon current events as a backdrop for deeper discussions surrounding Dr. King’s dream and what we are still working on to accomplish his dream today.

 - Throughout the year, the Upper School has taken multiple curricular opportunities to study the Black American experience.
 Upper School students are encouraged to stay home safely and watch a film or documentary exploring Civil Rights in America.

 Student Affinity Groups

 The Equality Coalition: The Equality Coalition is made up of three groups: the Black Student Union (BSU), Collegiate Feminist Club (CFC), and the Gender Sexuality Alliance (GSA).
-During this particularly unusual school year, Upper School students have also found ways to stay connected during remote learning through Collegiate Cable.
-This student-produced, teacher-facilitated video program allows Upper School students to create short clips of content about a range of topics, including voting and the election, and an upcoming segment focused on cultural identities.
+These student-led, teacher-facilitated affinity groups are leading conversations through morning meetings and grade-level-specific discussions about a range of topics.

 Why Affinity Groups Matters: Collegiate is committed to creating student-centered affinity groups.
 The role of student-centered affinity groups is to provide safe spaces for students with a shared identity to speak, share, and to grow with one another from the sharing of personal, firsthand experiences shaped by a particular identity lens.
 These groups are sponsored by Collegiate faculty and staff.
 Their role is to facilitate these student groups in setting goals for the year, creating agendas for meetings, organizing events, and celebrations.
 The sponsor also takes on the role of a teacher leader for their groups in partnership with the Director of Diversity, Equity, and Inclusion, Head of the Upper School, and Head of the Middle School.